Northern Coast Beaches of the Dominican republic

 Whereas Europeans tend to visit the eastern coast of the Dominican Republic, Punta Cana and surrounds, North Americans have been returning to the Puerto Plata area.
 With the golfing at Dorada, and the tranquility of Playa Sosua – it’s little wonder.

 Waters here are mostly calm.
 It is a perfect place for your kids to play.
-Inspite of the fact that the beach can be crowded on weekends, it still preserves crystal clear turquoise waters.
-This is definately one of the most beautiful beaches on the north coast.
-Great for snorkelling and glass bottom boat trips, as well as it is the most popular spot for scuba diving trips.
+In spite of the fact that the beach can be crowded on weekends, it still preserves crystal clear turquoise waters.
+This is definitely one of the most beautiful beaches on the north coast.
+Great for snorkeling and glass bottom boat trips, as well as it is the most popular spot for scuba diving trips.

 PLAYA ALICIA (in front of the Waterfront restaurant)